boazsegev/facil.io/README.md

 This was when the `Websockets` library was born.
 It builds off the `http` server and allows us to either "upgrade" the HTTP protocol to Websockets or continue with an HTTP response.

-Building a Websocket server in C just got super easy, here's both a Wesockets echo and a Websockets broadcast example -notice that broadcasting is a resource intensive task, requiring at least O(n) operations, where n == server capacity:
+Building a Websocket server in C just got super easy, here's both a Wesockets echo and a Websockets broadcast example - notice that broadcasting is a resource intensive task, requiring at least O(n) operations, where n == server capacity:

 ```c
 // update the tryme.c file to use the existing folder structure and makefile